hannahakhtar/project-1/README.md

 ### Player movement and shooting the rocket

-Within the startButton event listener, there was a further event listener which would track the when the player clicked the up, left and right buttons.
+Within the startButton event listener, there was a nested event listener which would tlisten for the player clicking the up, left and right buttons.

-The player uses the left and right arrows to move across the grid with boundaries set at the end of the grid, so that the spaceship is not able to move through the walls.
+The player uses the left and right arrows to move the spaceship across the grid with boundaries set at the end of the grid to stop movement beyond the edge of the grid.

 The up arrow is used to shoot the rocket towards the aliens and the movement of the rocket is achieved with the rocketShot set inteval nested within the if statement.

-I initially encoutered a bug if the rocket reached the top of the grid, as I was unable to then reset the position of the laser to be shot again.
+I initially encoutered a bug should the rocket reach the top of the grid as I was unable to then reset the position of the laser to be shot again.
 This was fixed by using an if else statement to reset the rocket position (based on the initial rocketPosition) if the newRocketPos was in the top column of the grid.

-The rocket was 'hidden' behind the player at all times, which was achieved by using CSS specificity.
+The rocket was hidden behind the player at all times, which was achieved by using CSS specificity.

 ``` js
   document.addEventListener('keydown', (event) => {